Topical Oil Vs Oral CBD Oil: What Are the Differences?

 What Are CBD Topicals?

 A CBD topical is a CBD-infused product applied on the skin, thus the name “topical.”
-Multiple surveys have found many users of topical CBD are searching for relief from dry, itchy, irritated, or inflamed skin or to relieve localized muscle soreness.
+Multiple surveys have found many users of topical CBD are searching for relief from dry, itchy, irritated, or inflamed skin.
 Though more research is needed on CBD’s impact on pathways, some long-standing studies, like the one published by J Manzanares, MD Julian, and A Carrascosa, report on CBD users’ experience of using CBD topicals for relief.

 To date, medical research has shown that CBD cream bypasses the CB1 and CB2 receptors in skin cells and directly affects the neurotransmitter that blocks signals and itching.
 Further research is needed to determine the best dosage for different body areas and how much skin should be covered with the topical.
 You would need to experiment and find the amount and coverage that works best to meet your needs.